item4/yui/README.rst

   You can generate this value on `Google API Console`_ and `this activation page`_ **Do not** upload this value on VCS.

-AQI_API_TOKEN
+OPENWEATHER_API_KEY
   string.
-API Token for using AQI API.
+API Token for using OpenWeather API.
-  You can get this value on `this request form`_
+  You can get this value on `this website`_
   **Do not** upload this value on VCS.

 WEBSOCKETDEBUGGERURL